react-cosmos/react-cosmos/NEXT.md

 The JSX fixture format has a few advantages compared to the old format:

-- Fixtures are no longer bound per one component
+- Fixtures are no longer bound to a single component
 - Adding one or more component wrappers per fixture is easy
 - Fixtures can be copy pasted inside the project source code
 - Props are easier to type-check